vedph/gve-doc/model/example-48.md

 443×0+["und " [r_hints=snake r_h-offset-x=-6 r_fore-color=red r_t-position=n r_font-size=20 *version^=alteration2 *log:="Insert `und_` before `ein Engel`."]
 14×4: [r_hints=note note=37. r_t-position=n r_t-offset-y=-20 *log:="Add epigram number 37 above the first line."]
 ```

-This is all what is required to build the model and see it rendered in action.
-In fact, the visual editor also allows you to enter the full model data in this DSL compact form, as an alternative to the graphical UI.